A complete guide to sewing for beginners

 This stitch is handy for adding top stitching to garments, fixing rips and mending clothes and edging embroidery designs.
 This stitch is similar to tacking and is used for decorating a finished project or for gathering fabric.
 Bring your needle up and down through the fabric to create regular stitches.
 Make sure that all the stitches are the same length and the spaces between them are that length too for a neat stitch.
 Read our guide on how to do running stitch to become a pro.

 Backstitch is a great stitch for mending seams in garments or for hand sewing a seam that needs to be secure.
 The stitches should all be the same length with no gaps between them – the smaller your stitches the more secure you will make your seam.
 This is a strong stitch and ideal for working any small fiddly parts of seams that you can’t reach with your sewing machine, particularly when mending.
 Read our guide on how to do backstitch.

 Cross stitch is an embroidery stitch worked on a gridded fabric where two small stitched cross to make and ‘x’.
 Stitching lots of these little crosses creates beautifully detailed scenes.
-Learn the basics of cross stitch with our video tutorial.
+Learn the basics with our Cross stitch for beginners guide.